obsidiansystems/nix/doc/manual/src/architecture/store/reference-scanning.md

 ## When it happens

-Scanning happens when store paths are created that could refer to other store paths.
+Scanning happens when store objects are created that could refer to other store paths.
 When source code is added, references are prohibited by fiat, and thus no scanning is needed.
 Build results can refer to other objects, so scanning does happen at the end of a build.